A complete guide to achieve such perfect tender, juicy, super delicious and amazingly good looking roasted whole chicken.

 - Fresh garlic is too strong and will over power other ingredients.
 Not to mention it is easily to burn.

-Ground mustard seed – I used ground mustard to add a tangy heat to my roasted chicken without over power the rest of the ingredients.
+- Ground mustard seed - I used ground mustard to add a tangy heat to my roasted chicken without over power the rest of the ingredients.
 You can switch it out for onion powder if it is not available to you.

 For this recipe, the chicken should not spend more than an hour in the oven.

-Perfect Roasted Whole Chicken With BBQ Sauce
+Oven Roasted Whole Chicken

 Equipment